gfkse/sensic-s2s-sdk-js-demo-website/README.md

 ## Running the entire frontend stack

-Read the guide on [how to develop locally|https://confluence.gfk.com/pages/viewpage.action?pageId=292572332&moved=true] in confluence.
+Read the guide on how to develop locally in confluence (https://confluence.gfk.com/pages/viewpage.action?pageId=292572332&moved=true)

 ## Testing alternate deployments of sensic components